trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 If there is a problem with the socket connection between TWS and the API  client, for instance if TWS suddenly closes, this will trigger an  exception in the EReader thread which is reading from the socket.
 This  exception will also occur if an API client attempts to connect with a  client ID that is already in use.

 The socket EOF is handled  slightly differently in different API languages.
-For instance in Java,  it is caught and sent to the client application to  IBApi::EWrapper::error with errorCode 507: “Bad Message”.
+For instance in Java,  it is caught and sent to the client application to  IBApi::EWrapper::error with errorCode 507: Ã¢â‚¬Å“Bad MessageÃ¢â‚¬Â.
 In C# it is  caught and sent to IBApi::EWrapper::error with errorCode -1.
 The client  application needs to handle this error message and use it to indicate  that an exception has been thrown in the socket connection.

 Clients can validate a broken connection with the EWrapper.connectionClosed and EClient.isConnected functions.

 ## Account & Portfolio DataCopy Location

 The IBApi.EClient.reqAccountSummary method creates a subscription for the  account data displayed in the TWS Account Summary window.
 It is commonly used with multiple-account structures.
-Introducing broker (IBroker)  accounts with more than 50 subaccounts or configured for on-demand  account lookup cannot use reqAccountSummary with group=”All”.
+Introducing broker (IBroker)  accounts with more than 50 subaccounts or configured for on-demand  account lookup cannot use reqAccountSummary with group=Ã¢â‚¬ÂAllÃ¢â‚¬Â.
 A profile  name can be accepted in place of group.
 See Unification of Groups and  Profiles.

 The TWS offers a comprehensive overview of your account  and portfolio through its Account and Portfolio windows.
 This  information can be obtained via the TWS API through three different kind of requests/operations.